 The UX writing process involves designing microcopy, conducting research, running tests, and maintaining documentation.
 This way, the UX writer notes down the identified issues.
 They also notice how a product can be improved.

 UX writers examine the final issues and make improvements.
-After the final edits are made, the UX writers forward the final prototype to SME(s) and stakeholders for their approval.
+After the final edits are made, the UX writers forward the final prototype to SME(s) and stakeholders for approval.

 Later, when the product is finalized, it is sent for publishing purposes.